Introduction to "The Graveyard Book"

 - "Graveyard Book" has been published in 164 editions around the world, and 1 million copies have been sold crazily, and 400,000 Goodreads are rarely praised.

-- "Graveyard Book" is a bestseller of "New York Times", "Times" Top Ten Novels of the Year, American Book E-commerce Top Ten Novels of the Year, Novels Recommended by Cox Book Review, Novels Recommended by the American Booksellers Association, New York The public library recommends novels.
+- "Graveyard Book" is a bestseller in "New York Times", "Times" Top Ten Novels of the Year, American Book E-commerce Top Ten Novels of the Year, Novels Recommended by Cox Book Review, Novels Recommended by the American Booksellers Association, New York The public library recommends novels.

 - A warm fantasy journey about growth, magic, ghosts, and death.
 The adaptation of the film is being produced by Disney.